 These rivers make only deltas. e.g. The Sundarbans delta.

 Peninsular Drainage System

-The Peninsular drainage system is older than the Himalayan one.
+The drainage system of the Peninsula is older than that of the Himalayan.

 Rivers of this system are not perennial.